The age old question

-Great question!
 And one of those questions that will plague sales people old and new forever.

 But one thing is for sure – if you really want to grow you need to be building out your pipeline quick and fast.

 The great thing about the internet is that there are lots of great services designed to automate your lead generation process, ie. finding the contact details of potential B2B customers.

 Firstly, let’s define what a good ‘lead’ is.
 Let’s say a lead is a business contact in your industry, who will have an active interest in the problems you are solving, will have the decision making ability (or at least be closely related with the decision making unit (DMU)) to give you an indication if you could collaborate with their business, and finally have the budget to employ your services or product.

 Now we have a rough idea of the kind of person we are looking for, let’s look at how to find them:

 Lead Generation Software – There are a number of great lead gen services available, namely FindThatLead or Hunter.io.
 These tools allow you to select pre-defined demographics of your ideal customer, like company size, employee number, funding series, location or many other options.
 They will then either scrape the internet or reach into their pre-compiled databases and retrieve relevant lead information that matches your criteria, and offer you to either download those contacts or directly email them through the software.
 This is a great way to automate lead gen and cold emailing, although be careful you are complying with GDPR and relevant anti-spam laws in your country/region as misuse can get you in hot water!